fbohz/fbohz.github.io/_posts/2020-06-22-graph_ql_debrief.markdown

 filename: 2020-06-22-graph_ql_debrief
 ---

 > What is GraphQL?
-It is a querying language that wraps around an existing database to make requests differently.
+It is a query language that wraps around an existing database to make requests to APIs differently.
 I implemented GraphQL on the latest iteration of the [Yijing-Ball-Z](https://yijingballz.herokuapp.com/) app.

 # GraphQL + Apollo - Flash Debrief

 What is GraphQL?
-It is a querying language that wraps around an existing database to make requests differently.
+It is a query language that wraps around an existing database to make requests to APIs differently.
 I implemented GraphQL on the latest iteration of the [Yijing-Ball-Z](https://yijingballz.herokuapp.com/) app.

 Look at the traditional backend diagram: